-With enough heat and friction introduced, the paint system swells to the point there the water spots (mineral deposits) are completely undetectable.
-These mineral deposits are undetectable until the paint system returns to its normal state.
-For some paint systems the reduction of paint swelling occurs within hours, and for others it takes days for the swelling to fully subside.
+With enough heat and friction introduced, the paint system eventually swells to the point there the water spots (mineral deposits) are completely undetectable.
+These water spots remain unseed until the paint system returns to its normal state.
+For some paint systems the reduction of paint swelling occurs within hours, and for others it takes 2-3 days for the swelling to fully subside.

 The removal procedure for phantom water spots, explained below, piggybacks off the engineered thermal dynamics of automotive paint.
 Porous paint systems must be opened up by heat to enable water spot removal.
 Heat allows access to remove the defects at the level where currently sit within the paint.
-Catalyzed paint and heat are enemies, therefore introducing heat and friction to paint requires extreme care.
+Catalyzed paint and heat are enemies, therefore introducing motorized friction to pre heated paint requires extreme care.

-The theory behind this is similar to the reasoning why barbers or aestheticians place hot towels on the face before services.
+The theory behind preheating the paint before polisjhing is similar to the reasoning why barbers or aestheticians place hot towels on the face before services.

-The heat introduces to the paint allows it to open up just enough to access, and carefully remove, the contaminants and defects at the point they were A) Created or B) Where they currently sit.
+The heat introduced to the paint allows it to open up just enough to access, and carefully remove, the contaminants and paint defects at the point they were A) Created or B) Where they currently sit.

 Removal Procedure When Water Spots Appear After Ceramic Coating Installation